 Climbing in Turkey revolves around Antalya.
 When climbers think of Antalya, one name springs to mind: Geyikbayiri.
 To most climbers this is what puts Turkey on the climbing map.
 This is the hub of climbing in the country, with the highest concentration of routes and easy access.
 However, not exploring Turkey’s other offerings would be a mistake. Çitdibi and Olympos are both fantastic places to climb, easily done in a day trip from Geyikbayiri.
 There are also other areas spread throughout the country, such as Datça, Izmir and Bafa Gölü.
-One of our biggest regrets was not visiting Datça, which looks like a fantastic venue.
 We spent three months climbing, mostly based in Geyikbayiri and this will be the main focus of this article.
 Part 1 will concentrate purely on the climbing and crags, while part 2 will focus on culture, history and rest day activities.

 Trebenna is a gorgeous and unique crag comprised of steep caves, pillars and archways.
 If Antoni Gaudi had designed a crag it might look something like Trebenna.
 Having climbed extensively in Europe I can say I’ve never been to a crag that looks like this before.
 The routes are of a high standard and climb striking lines and features.
 The crag is located near a river with a nice pool you can jump in post climb.
 Trebenna is always in the shade so it is a great option for warmer days.
 It’s perfectly possible to climb in mid winter, just bring a big jacket for belaying.
 Your first time climbing at Trebenna might feel like a trial.
 Some routes can feel a bit devious and unusual at first but once you’ve got your eye in there is a lot here to savour and enjoy.